BD2KGenomics/dcc-ops/consonance/README.md

 Take a look at `/consonance_logs` for daemon and webservice logs in any container

-When developing on the Dockerfile, since there is no way to inherit or inject environment variables, replace the Consonance version with:
+When developing on the Dockerfile, since there is no way to inherit or inject environment variables, replace the Consonance version using this sed command:

-    sed -i 's/2.0-alpha.9/2.0-alpha.10/g' {} \;
+    sed -i 's/2.0.0-alpha.14/2.0.0-alpha.15/g' {} \;